ChaosAdmStudent/cuda_programming/README.md

         * The 3rd argument `RestrictPtrTraits` ensures that "feats" (or any other tensor) doesn't overlay with any other tensors.

         * The 4th argument is the type used for indexing and offset computations.
 Here, we use `size_t` which is an unsigned integer type.
-It's used here because tensor indices and offsets can't be negative, and size_t can hold very large values
+It's used here because tensor indices and offsets can't be negative, and size_t can hold very large values.
+The `size_t` depends on the data type and goes hand-in-hand with `scalar_t`.
+If using a fixed data type like float, you can remove the 4th argument.
+If doing this, our cuda kernel would also naturally not have to be a template function and we can take out the `scalar_t` from the function call as well.

+      All the inputs to this kernel were tensors which is why we used `packed_accessor` on all the inputs.
+For traditional data types, we can just pass those as is.

 ## The interpolation example